Pay360/Magento-Extension-Plug-In/README.md

-# Pay360 by Capita Payment integration for Magento
+# Pay360 Payment integration for Magento

 This module provides integration between Magento 2 / Adobe Commerce and Pay360.